WKRQ

-WKRQ (101.9 MHz, "Q102") is a radio station located in the Cincinnati, Ohio, area.
+WKRQ (101.9 FM, "Q102") is a radio station located in the Cincinnati, Ohio, area.
 The station is licensed to Cincinnati and broadcasts from the WKRQ Tower.
-It airs an adult-leaning Top 40 (CHR) format and is owned by Hubbard Broadcasting.
-Its studios and transmitter are located just northeast of Downtown Cincinnati separately.
+It airs a Top 40 (CHR) format and is owned by Hubbard Broadcasting.
+The station's studios have been located on Kennedy Avenue in the Oakley neighborhood of Cincinnati with co-owned WREW, WUBE-FM and WYGY since August 2021.

 History

 WKRQ signed on the air in 1947 as WCTS, which aired a classical music format.
 After WCTS was bought by Radio Cincinnati, Inc. (which became Taft Broadcasting in 1959), the station would change its call letters to WKRC-FM in 1950, while retaining the classical format.
 In 1970, WKRC-FM would become a Top 40 station as "Stereo 102", and was an automated Drake-Chenault station.
 In 1972, WKRC-FM became WKRQ, and became a live and local Top 40 station using "102 KRQ" as its primary identity and "Q102" and "the Q" as secondary monikers, with "Q102" being adopted as its primary moniker in 1975.
-With the exception of a brief switch to a brief AOR format between June and December 1973, WKRQ's CHR format has been in place since 1970, making Q102 one of the longest-running currently broadcasting Top 40 stations in the United States, despite its shift towards an adult top 40 format in the mid-1990s, leaving Top 40/CHR rival WKFS to take the younger audience by default.
+With the exception of a brief switch to an album-oriented rock format between June and December 1973, WKRQ's CHR format has been in place since 1970, making Q102 one of the longest-running currently broadcasting Top 40 stations in the United States, despite its shift towards an adult top 40 format in the mid-1990s, leaving Top 40/CHR rival WKFS to take the younger audience by default.

 The late 1970s sitcom WKRP in Cincinnati is often said to be based on either WKRQ or WKRC, with the final letter being the only difference.
 In reality, though, the show was based on creator Hugh Wilson's experience with WQXI in Atlanta.

 In 1980, 16-year-old Mary Buchanan won the first one-million-dollar prize ever awarded by any radio or TV station in the United States in a joint contest with sister station WKRC.
 The feat earned her and the station a place in the Guinness Book of World Records.